 We also have the second busiest cruise port in the UK!
 With miles of beautiful, unspoilt coastline and our internationally famous cliffs; White Cliffs Country is known throughout the world.

-Why not find out more by clicking on the headings below.
+Find out more by clicking on the headings below.

 Travelling to Dover couldn’t be easier!
 The Port of Dover is Europe’s busiest and most successful port offering crossings between Dover and France every 20 minutes.
 The ferry terminals are open daily, 24 hours a day!